iomete/iom-docs/docs/community-deployment/aws/_upgrade.md

 1. Review the Terraform output for error messages or warnings.
 2. Consult the IOMETE documentation or release notes for known issues and their resolutions.
 3. If necessary, roll back to your previous IOMETE installation.
-4. Reach out to the IOMETE support team at support@iomete.com for assistance.
+4. Reach out to the IOMETE support team at [IOMETE Community Discord Server](https://discord.gg/26GeyJx3Ut).